Case Studies

 small_logo_SF

-4) Dane Bank Green Space is a contested area of land in Denton.
+4) Dane Bank Green Space was a contested area of land in Denton.
 Several Future Visioning workshops for the ‘Save Dane Bank’ organising committee and on their family fun day produced insight into what people expected to happen to the space they were trying to save.
 The visions of the committee ranged from ‘The Road to Hell’ where the land was completely built over to a ‘open, wonderful, usable green space’.
 The workshops led to better communication between parties involved and ultimately to the space being ‘saved’ by the community.